Bigzufi/BaSP-M2023/README.md

 ## Week 02

 We had to recreate the landig page in HTML working individually and upload the code on GitHub

+## Week 03
+We continued working individually adding styles to the landing page with css, using the pixel perfect paradigm

 ## Technologies
 - Figma
 - HTML
+- Css
 - Git

 ## Author